nataliecandersson/nataliecandersson.github.io/about.md

 permalink: /about/
 ---

-### During my time at UC Berkeley I had the opportunity to work on several projects, within the IEOR department and outside of it.
-All of these experiences have informed my current interests.
+### During my time at UC Berkeley, I had the opportunity to work on several projects, within the IEOR department and outside of it.

 #### Operations Management
 - [Allocating Section 8 Housing Vouchers to maximize social welfare](https://drive.google.com/file/d/1c_wZN1hsNTNyfzVGWdfOtKo3dpYGpDhr/view?usp=sharing), with Lucie Chen and Sophea Bonne (advised by Professor Zeyu Zheng and mentored by Professor Rob Leachman)